lgarron/Makefile-scripts/README.md

 ```

 This is necessary because the script names from `package.json` are serialized into the `Makefile` to help shell autocompletion.

+#### Dynamic Makefile

+If you don't want to have to update your `Makefile` when you edit your set of scripts, copy [`dynamic.Makefile`](./dynamic.Makefile) instead.
+Your commands will be a tad slower and shell autocompletion might not work, but the functionality should be the same.

 ## Why?